 - The development of the second extension request under article 5 of the Anti-personnel Mine Ban Convention (APMBC) was prepared.

 [b] Developing a CMAA mine action programme performance monitoring system that would deliver quality evidence on sustainable development outcome/impact

 - Developed and approved the Performance Monitoring System for mine action and pilot-tested in two former contaminated villages in Banteay Meanchey province, trained the mine action planning unit personnel from MAPU, and transferred the collected data into the Information Management System of Mine Action (IMSMA) of CMAA.

-[c] Clearing and releasing a minimum of 27 square kilometres of the total mine/explosive remnants of war (ERW) contaminated areas located in the most affected and poorest provinces
+[c] Clearing and releasing a minimum of 27 square kilometres of the total mine/ERW contaminated areas located in the most affected and poorest provinces

 - 1,803 anti-personnel mines, 17 anti-tank mines, and 2,994 items of ERW found and destroyed.